History of the Balkans: Ottoman Empire

 Much of the Balkans was under Ottoman rule throughout the Early modern period.
 Ottoman rule was long, lasting from the 14th century up until the early 20th in some territories.
 The Ottoman Empire was religiously, linguistically and ethnically diverse, and, at times, a much more tolerant place for religious practices when compared to other parts of the world.
-The different groups in the empire were organised along confessional lines, in the so-called the Millet system.
+The different groups in the empire were organised along confessional lines in the so-called Millet system.
 Among the Orthodox Christians of the empire (the Rum Millet) a common identity was forged based on a shared sense of time defined by the ecclesiastical calendar, saint's days and feasts.

 The social structure of the Balkans in the late 18th century was complex.
 The Ottoman rulers exercised control chiefly in indirect ways.
 In Albania and Montenegro, for example, local leaders paid nominal tribute to the Empire and otherwise had little contact.
 The Republic of Ragusa paid an annual tribute but otherwise was free to pursue its rivalry with the Republic of Venice.
 The two Romance-speaking principalities of Moldavia and Wallachia had their own nobility, but were ruled by Greek families chosen by the Sultan.
 In Greece, the elite comprised clergymen and scholars, but there was scarcely any Greek aristocracy.

 A million or more Turks had settled in the Balkans, typically in smaller urban centers where they were garrison troops, civil servants, and craftsmen and merchants.
 There were also important communities of Jewish and Greek merchants.
 The Turks and Jews were not to be found in the countryside, so there was a very sharp social differentiation between the cities and their surrounding region in terms of language, religion and ethnicity.
 The Ottoman Empire collected taxes at about the 10% rate but there was no forced labor and the workers and peasants were not especially oppressed by the Empire.
 The Sultan favoured and protected the Orthodox clergy, primarily as a protection against the missionary zeal of Roman Catholics.

 Rise of nationalism in the Balkans

-The rise of Nationalism under the Ottoman Empire caused the breakdown of millet concept.
-With the rise of national states and their histories, it is very hard to find reliable sources on the Ottoman concept of a nation and the centuries of the relations between House of Osman and the provinces, which turned into states.
-Unquestionably, understanding the Ottoman conception of nationhood helps us to understand what happened in the Balkans in the late Ottoman period.
+The rise of nationalism under the Ottoman Empire caused the breakdown of the concepts of millets.
+With the rise of national states and their histories, it is difficult to find reliable sources on the Ottoman concept of a nation and the centuries of the relations between House of Osman and the provinces, which turned into states.